-We remember that today the bus stop has moved to down the hill instead of up the hill – still only 2 minutes walk from Evgenia.
+We remember that today the bus stop has moved a bit further down the hill instead of up the hill – still only 2 minutes walk from Evgenia.
 The bus arrives and after boarding it makes its way onto the road along the back of the chora which leads onto the road to Ano Meria.
-After a few minutes turns left onto the road down the western side of the island.
+After a few minutes the bus turns left onto the road down the western side of the island.

 The road to Ano Meria runs like a narrow spine from the chora.
 If you were to stand in the middle of this road you could take a few paces either left or right and you would be able to see all the way down to the bay on the west or the east side of the island.

 You can see in the photograph below taken from Ano Meria how the chora and the road is located on a narrow sloping ridge with Panagia church about a third of the way down from the peak..